DanielBelokon/news-backend/README.md

-### API GUIDE:
+## API GUIDE:
+### :newspaper: Article calls (/article)

-Get a specific article from the DB
+- Get a specific article from the DB
 ```
 GET /ARTICLE/{id}
 ```

-Get all the articles in the DB
+- Get all the articles in the DB
 ```
 GET /ARTICLE/{page}.{count}
 ```

-Create a single article
+- Create a single article
 ```
 POST /ARTICLE
 ```

-Update a specific article from DB
+- Update a specific article from DB
 ```
 PUT /ARTICLE/{id}
 ```

-Delete a specific article from DB
+- Delete a specific article from DB
 ```
 DELETE /ARTICLE/{id}
 ```

+### :closed_lock_with_key: User Calls (/auth)

-User login post
+- User login post
 ```
 POST /AUTH/LOGIN
 Body: username, password
 ```

-authentication check
+- Authentication check
 ```
 POST /AUTH/PROTECTED
 ```

-Get info about a user from the database
+- Get info about a user from the database
 ```
 GET /AUTH/{userId}
 ```

-Update a user from the database
+- Update a user from the database
 ```
 PUT /AUTH/{userId}
 ```

-Delete a user from the database
+- Delete a user from the database
 ```
 DELETE /AUTH/{userId}
 ```

-Register new user
+- Register new user
 ```
 POST /AUTH/REGISTER
 Body: user, password, email